-Pay award arrangements for all senior staff, including those in NDPBs, should be consistent with government pay policy and the arrangements for senior staff in NDPBs should be in line with the arrangements for the senior civil service.
-This is led by the Cabinet Office.
+Pay award arrangements for all senior staff, including those in NDPBs, should be consistent with government pay policy and the arrangements for senior staff in NDPBs should be in line with the arrangements for the Senior Civil Service.
+This is led by Cabinet Office.

-Each department should submit data covering the department itself, each non-ministerial departments falling within the area of responsibility of their secretary of state, each agency that they sponsor and each NDPB.
+Each department should submit data covering the department itself, each non-ministerial departments falling within the area of responsibility of their Secretary of State, each agency that they sponsor and each NDPB.
 Departments should not in general combine data relating to separate remits.
-Exceptionally, aggregate data may be entered for NDPBs with prior Treasury agreement.
+Exceptionally, aggregate data may be entered for NDPBs with prior HM Treasury agreement.

-The data required is outturn for 2014-15 and 2015-16, and a forecast for 2016-17.
-Outturn data should be consistent with published resource accounts, (allowing for differences arising from the financial year basis of the latter) and forecasts, including any forecast changes to staff in post, should be consistent with the in-year expenditure forecasts that all central departments routinely provide to Treasury via the OSCAR network.
+The data required is outturn for 2015-16 and 2016-17, and a forecast for 2017-18.
+Outturn data should be consistent with published resource accounts, (allowing for differences arising from the financial year basis of the latter) and forecasts, including any forecast changes to staff in post, should be consistent with the in-year expenditure forecasts that all central departments routinely provide to HM Treasury via the OSCAR network.

 Data must be provided for the delegated civil service grades, and not combined with SCS data or data for SCS-equivalent grades.
 The OSCAR system makes provision for the separate collection of data relating to the Senior Civil Service but departments are not currently required to submit data on SCS or SCS-equivalent grades.
 Data should be provided for the year of the pay remit, not the financial year.

 If there are significant anomalies in the data, for example because it represents less than a full year of activity, or there are large differences between successive forecast and outturn figures for a particular year, departments should provide a brief explanation, either in the space provided on the OSCAR template or in an email to WPP team at HM Treasury (see Section 3 for contact details).

 This section explains the information that is required in each section of the pay data reporting template.
-Please contact the Treasury if you have any further queries.
+Please contact HM Treasury if you have any further queries.

-Total paybill.
-In the OSCAR template total paybill will be calculated automatically as the sum of direct wages and salaries, pension contributions and national insurance contributions.
-Includes all staff-related costs (excluding the cost of staff not on the formal civil service payroll), comprising direct wages and salaries, employer pension contributions and employer National Insurance contributions – and also staff paid from programme budgets.
+Total paybill: The template calculates total paybill as the sum of direct wages and salaries, pension contributions and National Insurance Contributions.
+Includes all staff-related costs (excluding the cost of staff not on the formal civil service payroll), comprising direct wages and salaries, employer pension contributions and employer National Insurance Contributions – and should include staff paid from programme budgets.

 Direct wages and salaries: The template calculate direct wages and salaries from the sum of pay, allowances, non-consolidated performance (e.g. bonuses) and overtime entered in the OSCAR template.
 Direct wages and salaries include all the elements that go to employees on a current basis (as opposed to pension payments, for example, which are deferred).

-Exit Costs.
-Exit costs include any benefits to an individual, in the form of pay, pension or other remuneration, when leaving service (through either compulsory redundancy or other agreed departures) other than entitlements accrued in the normal course of employment up to and including the exit date.
+Exit costs: Enter the exit costs.
+These include any benefits to an individual, in the form of pay, pension or other remuneration, when leaving service (through either compulsory redundancy or other agreed departures) other than entitlements accrued in the normal course of employment up to and including the exit date.

 Paybill per head (£)

-Paybill per head.
-This will show the total paybill divided by the workforce size.
-Paybill per head – headcount is total paybill divided by headcount; Paybill per head – FTE is Total paybill divided by FTE (Full-time equivalent).
+Paybill per head: The template calculates two measures to show the total paybill divided by the workforce size.
+Paybill per head (headcount) is total paybill divided by headcount.
+Paybill per head (FTE) is total paybill divided by full-time equivalent (FTE) workforce.

-Average earnings per head.
-This will show direct wages and salaries (i.e. pensionable pay – i.e. excluding employer pensions and NICs) divided by the workforce size.
-Average earnings per head – headcount is direct wages and salaries divided by headcount; Average earnings per head– FTE is direct wages and salaries divided by FTE (Full-time equivalent).
+Average earnings per head: The template calculates two measures to show direct wages and salaries (i.e. pensionable pay – i.e. excluding employer pensions and NICs) divided by the workforce size.
+Average earnings per head (headcount) is direct wages and salaries divided by headcount.
+Average earnings per head (FTE) is direct wages and salaries divided by FTE workforce.

-Headcount4 .
-Enter the total civil service workforce on a headcount basis, calculated as the average for the remit year of the size of the workforce at the end of each month.
+Headcount: Enter the total civil service workforce on a headcount basis, calculated as the average for the remit year based on the size of the workforce at the end of each month.

-Full time equivalent.
-Enter the total civil service workforce on a full-time equivalent basis, calculated as an average for the remit year of the size of the workforce at the end of each month.
+Full time equivalent: Enter the total civil service workforce on a full-time equivalent basis, calculated as the average for the remit year based on the size of the workforce at the end of each month.

-Number of exit packages.
-Number of exit packages made within the year.
+Number of exit packages: Enter the number of exit packages made within the year.
 This should relate to the ‘exit costs’ figure reported under paybill.

 Change in pay from previous year (%)

-Basic award (%) .
-Enter the average % increase to the steps (for a step based pay system) or maxima/minima (for a non-step based pay system) of the pay ranges within an organisation.
+Basic award (%): Enter the average % increase to the steps (for a step based pay system) or maxima/minima (for a non-step based pay system) of the pay ranges within an organisation.
 These figures are only required for the years in which the department was in the pay freeze.
-See section 6.2 of the civil service pay guidance 2011-12 for further details.
+See section 6.2 of the Civil Service Pay Guidance 2011-12 for further details.

-Pay drift (%).
-For the purpose of these pay reporting requirements, pay drift is the difference between average earnings growth % and basic award %.
-This section will be completed automatically in the OSCAR template.
+Pay drift (%): The template calculates pay drift as the difference between average earnings growth % and basic award %.

-Average earnings growth (%).
-This is the change in average earnings per head (FTE) from the previous year, as a % of average earnings per head in the previous year.
+Average earnings growth (%): The template calculates this as the change in average earnings per head (FTE) from the previous year, as a % of average earnings per head in the previous year.
 It includes all changes in direct wages and salaries.
-This section will be completed automatically in the OSCAR template.

-Percentage Increase in Remuneration Cost (%).
-The increase in remuneration cost (IRC) is the difference between the projected remuneration cost and the baseline remuneration cost expressed as a percentage of the baseline remuneration cost (see Annex D).
-Enter the percentage.
+Percentage increase in remuneration cost (IRC) (%).
+Enter the percentage change in the IRC.
+This is the difference between the projected remuneration cost and the baseline remuneration cost expressed as a percentage of the baseline remuneration cost (see Section 7 for further details).
 All departments should enter data for all three calculations of the IRC:

-For those departments to whom (a) and (b) below do not apply, the figures will be identical:
+For those departments to whom the below do not apply, the figures will be identical:

-- (a) departments that pay contractual progression increments or
+- departments that pay contractual progression increments or

-- (b) departments who have agreed a switch in funding from the non-consolidated performance pay pot to fund recruitment and retention pressures (see Annex F).
+- departments who have agreed a switch in funding from the non-consolidated performance pay pot to fund recruitment and retention pressures

-Those departments that fall under a) and/or b) are expected to report the effects of these factors on their IRC by entering outturn and forecast data for all three versions of the IRC.
+Those departments that fall under either or both of the above are expected to report the effects of these factors on their IRC by entering outturn and forecast data for all three versions of the IRC.